What is the LDAT Application process?

 We recommend that applicants locate the appropriate one for their area and ensure the work of their group is aligned and contributing to this plan.

 If you do not have a plan, you can apply for support to develop one through the LDAT program.

 We haven’t completed community consultation, are we able to apply to become an LDAT?

 Ideally prospective LDATs will have already conducted some community consultation as part of their work.

 However, the LDAT program can also support groups to conduct consultation and to support broader community engagement.

 The LDAT program is underpinned by a commitment to a process of community consultation to enable community-led action.

 Our community consultation toolkit is a great starting point.

-Can prospective or existing LDATs get help to develop and deliver their Community Action Plans?
+Can prospective or existing LDATs get help to develop and deliver an LDAT Action Plans?